highrow623/pseudoregalia-timer-mod/README.md

 # Limitations

-* Timing may not exactly match with the autosplitter, but it should hopefully be close.
+* Timing may not exactly match the autosplitter, but it should hopefully be close.
 * Right now it is not possible to define a sequence of events that must all be completed.
 The main issue is that if you want to time a segment with a certain end event, but that event would also trigger somewhere in the middle, that segment isn't possible to time since the timer will stop the first time that event is triggered.
-* Since the room events trigger by peeking into the game's existing map system, you may get some weird behavior with Enter Room events.
-One thing I've noticed is that if you hit a hazard and respawn into a different room (say, room 5), the Enter Room 5 event won't trigger.
+* Since the room events trigger by peeking into the game's existing map system, you may get some unexpected behavior with Enter Room events.
+For example, I've noticed that if you hit a hazard and respawn into a different room (say, room 5), the Enter Room 5 event won't trigger.
-* I have not tested compatibility with full gold patch at all.
+* I have not tested compatibility with full gold patch.
 It might still mostly work, but I'd guess the room events won't trigger at all.